HTC bets on cameras, music to recover smartphone mojo

 "Its decision to focus on perfecting core smartphone functionality around camera and music playback is an extremely pragmatic one."

-HTC immediately faced a challenge from No.1 maker Samsung, whose mobile chief said ahead of the Barcelona show that it aimed to nearly double its smartphone sales in 2012 from last year [ID:nL4E8DR0BO]
+HTC immediately faced a challenge from No.1 maker Samsung, whose mobile chief said ahead of the Barcelona show that it aimed to nearly double its smartphone sales in 2012 from last year.

 "HTC's industrial design is similar to before, there's no breakthrough, but its hardware is closing the gap with Samsung and Apple," said Roxy Wong, analyst at Mirae Asset Management in Hong Kong, noting the new cameras and screens in the phones.